oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_precheck.md

 ## Project Features

-- This set of script development using **Ubuntu20**, Ubuntu other long-term maintenance version should also be no problem, automatically switch to another storage type if btrfs not supported
+- This set of script development using **Ubuntu24** and **Debian12**, other long-term maintenance version should also be no problem, automatically switch to another storage type if btrfs not supported

 - Set up both TCP and UDP forwarding, in addition to SSH ports, other mapping intranet and extranet ports are the same.